 Those stock character arcs, however aren’t really the point.
 The point is Thor assuring Hulk that he doesn’t like Banner, and then just as quickly assuring Banner that he doesn’t like Hulk.
 The point is Goldblum’s Grandmaster making fun of the depowered “Lord of Thunder” for his ability to generate “sparkles.”
 The point is Valkyrie casually electrifying Thor while she sips some intergalactic brew in a silly bit of slapstick, wry asides about executioners from Hela, and amusing, soft-spoken rock monsters.

 Waititi & Co. aren’t out to revolutionize the superhero film in the third installment of the Thor franchise.
 They don’t vary the formula all that much or take the characters in markedly new directions or craft some elegantly-constructed tale.
-Instead, they simply offering two hours of creative, endearing, and eminently laugh-worthy entertainment, as enjoyable in chunks and stretches as it as a whole.
+Instead, they simply offer two hours of creative, endearing, and eminently laugh-worthy entertainment, as enjoyable in chunks and stretches as it as a whole.
 Ragnarok may be no more than the sum of its parts, but those parts are too entertaining, too funny, and too filled with charming personalities to care.